tang-bin/learn-robo/Project_4/README.md

 ## Number of Epochs

 I think the epoch number just simple increase the compute time to make a better result.
 Each computation will cost me about 30 to 45 seconds, so during the test I use 5 for most of the time.
 After I have decided other parameters.
 I will increase the epoch number linearly to try to figure out the best value but less computation.

+`Review: You should add more information to your results section, it should contain a discussion on the different results achieved (different metrics), and what can be done to improve it.`

+First, I tried to find out the batch size value.
+Actully I am not quite sure how to find out the best value because I don't know how this parameter will impact the final socre.
+Firstly I think using 1 is good enought.
+I did some research online then I noticed someone suggesting using sample number divided around 200 (or 150-250) to get better practice.
+So I start from 16.
+I also tried 32 and 64 but I didn't see any obvious different in final socre.
+So I randomly using 16 and 32 for the rest of the computation.

+Then I started to find out the learning rate.
+I use the default values for other parameters, then tried the following rate: `0.1, 0.05, 0.01, 0.005, 0.02, 0.011, 0.009, 0.008`.
+I noticed that when I pick 0.01, the final score did not change much but I can get the best `loss`.
+Also when I pick `0.009` or `0.011`, I cannot see much different (which is not recorded in the table below).
+So I dedice to chose `0.01`.

+Secondarily, I try to find out the best epochs number.
+As I discribed above, I think the epochs just increase the compute time to get better `loss`.
+I tried `5, 10, 15, 20, 30, 40, 50` (some are not recorded in table).
+I noticed that after `epoch > 30`, the `loss` does not change much.
+From 5 to 30, the average `loss` reduced around from `0.065` to `0.035`, but from `30` to `50`, it only reduced from `0.035` to `0.033`.
+So I thing the best choice should between 30 and 50.
+I randomly using 30 and 50 for the rest of my work.
+I think it will not impact the result very much.
+But I didn't try any value larger than 50 because I think it must be overfitting.

 learning rate | batch size | epochs | validation steps | loss | val_loss | weight | IoU | score
 -|-|-|-|-|-|-|-|-|-|-|-